 Decomposition of current differences in life expectancy and lifespan inequality between Denmark and Sweden

-Currently (2014), life expectancy is higher in Sweden than in Denmark for both sexes due to almost all causes at all ages, with the major exception of external mortality being higher in Sweden than in Denmark at all ages, in particular ages 15-35 (Figure 3).
+Currently (2014), life expectancy is higher in Sweden than in Denmark for both sexes due to almost all causes at all ages, with the major exception of external mortality being higher in Sweden than in Denmark at all ages, in particular over ages 15-35 (Figure 3).
 Two major classes of mortality where Denmark is doing worse than Sweden could be identified.
 First, infant mortality is higher in Denmark than in Sweden (by a factor two).
 Second, mid- and old-age cancer mortality is higher in Denmark than in Sweden.
 Other recent years showed the same pattern.

 For lifespan inequality, the same holds: infant mortality and mid-life cancer mortality increase Denmark’s disadvantage relative to Sweden, somewhat offset by lower external mortality between ages 15 and 35 (Figure 3).
 However, Denmark’s life expectancy disadvantage relative to Sweden is mainly due to mid- and high-age cancer mortality, while Denmark’s lifespan inequality disadvantage is mainly due to higher infant mortality (Figure 3).